drosanda/address-id-api/readme.md

 ## How to use
 To use the API, you can open postman.json on this project directory using [Postman](https://www.postman.com/downloads/).

+## Data Source
+Address and Location data obtained from [bachors](https://github.com/bachors/kodepos-indonesia.sql).

 ## License
-Seme Framework licensed under MIT License 2.0
+Licensed under MIT License 2.0